DworkinLab/DworkinLab.github.io/people.md

 **Ofure Itua:** is examining whether perturbing growth signaling and sex determination in the fat body of Drosophila can influence tissue and sex specific patterns of size and shape.

 **Binjal Pradhan:** Making some genetic tools for non-model Drosophila species.
+Binjal is planning on being a kick-ass evolutionary biologist!

 **Irem Eksioglu:** The influences of splicing factors on sex specific patterns of size and shape in *Drosophila melanogaster*.